druths/xp/README.md

 # Writing a pipeline #

-A *pipeline* is a sequence of steps, called *tasks*, that manipulates data.
-On a very practical level, each task taking some files as input and producing other files as output.
+A *pipeline* is a sequence of steps (called *tasks*) that manipulates data.
+On a very practical level, each task takes some data as input and produces other data as output.
 In the example below, there are four tasks, each involved in a different part of the workflow.

 ```